Entering into the Docker world: A Hitch-hikers Guide to Clustering

 How Docker can be used as a Cluster:

-Fleet is a low-level and fairly simple orchestration layer that can be used as a base for running higher level orchestration tools, such as Kubernetes or custom systems.
+Fleet is a low-level and fairly simple orchestration layer that can be used as a base for running higher-level orchestration tools, such as Kubernetes or custom systems.

 Mesos is a low-level, battle-hardened scheduler that supports several frameworks for container orchestration including Marathon, Kubernetes, and Swarm.
 Kubernetes and Mesos are more developed and stable than Swarm.
 In terms of scale, only Mesos has been proven to support large-scale systems consisting of hundreds or thousands of nodes.
 However, when looking at small clusters of, say, less than a dozen nodes, Mesos may be an overly complex solution.

-Following are some tools built on Mesos that are well liked:
+Following are some tools built on Mesos that are well-liked:

 Long Running Services

-• Aurora is a service scheduler that runs on top of Mesos, enabling you to run long-running services that take advantage of Mesos' scalability, fault-tolerance, and resource isolation.
+• Aurora is a service scheduler that runs on top of Mesos, enabling you to run long-running services that take advantage of Mesos' scalability, fault tolerance, and resource isolation.

 • Marathon is a private PaaS built on Mesos.
-It automatically handles hardware or software failures and ensures that an app is "always on."
+It automatically handles hardware or software failures and ensures an app is "always on."

-• Singularity is a scheduler (HTTP API and web interface) for running Mesos tasks: long running processes, one-off tasks, and scheduled jobs.
+• Singularity is a scheduler (HTTP API and web interface) for running Mesos tasks: long-running processes, one-off tasks, and scheduled jobs.

 • is a simple web application that provides a white-label "Megaupload" for storing and sharing files in S3.